AngeloGalav/VOMS4NOA/README.md

 Both parts are standard X509 certificates and can be used for SSL connections.

 The server validating the VOMS Proxy will need to check both the user certificate and the VOMS AC.
 It will also need the standard X509 user certificate, in order to fill the Certificate Chain.

-## Compatibility with the job submission architecture @ INFN CNAF

-This system relies on the CMS/DN association using the server filesystem.
-Essentially:
-- After the user has been authorized, an {DN, FQANS} pair is associated within a cms of the respective FQANS cms pool.
-You could interpret FQANS as being essentially a group name.
-- We then associate the DN with the respective pool-uid of the CMS, by making an hard link to the cms file.
-This way the access is kept atomic.

-This part of the project is now the main focus, but it still very much in the concept process.

 ## Milestones & Todos
 Through the [NGINX-OPA-Authz](https://github.com/AngeloGalav/NGINX-OPA-Authz) repository: